-The amount of gain is the difference between the purchase price and the selling price for the item.
+The 'gain' is classed as the positive difference between the purchase price and the selling price of an item.

-As a rule, Capital Gains Tax is chargeable if you sell or dispose of certain personal possessions, also called chattels, for £6,000 or more and it produces a gain (financial profit).
+As a rule, Capital Gains Tax is chargeable if you 'dispose of' chattels for £6,000 (or more) and it produces a financial gain.

-You might own chattels or a personal possession with other people.
+You might own chattels, or a personal possession, with another person(s).
 If so, you will be exempt from paying gains tax on the first £6,000 of your share.

-The gain is the subtracted difference between what you paid for personal possessions and the amount you sold them for.
-But, there may be times you need to use the market value instead, such as when:
+But, there may be times you will need to use the market value instead, such as when you:

 You may be able to deduct some costs from a gain when purchasing, improving, or selling a personal possession.
-Contact HM Revenue and Customs (HMRC) any time you are unsure whether you can deduct a certain cost.
-Cost deductions include:
+As a rule, you can deduct costs for:

-Note: You cannot deduct costs for interest on a loan used to buy a personal possession.
-The same rule applies to costs claimed as expenses (if used for business purposes).
+Note: You cannot deduct costs for interest on a loan used to buy personal possessions.
+The same rule applies to costs claimed as expenses (when used for business purposes).

-Once you have determined the gain, the next step is working out if you need to report and pay Capital Gains Tax to HM Revenue and Customs (HMRC).
+If you determine a realised gain, the next step will be working out if you need to report and pay Capital Gains Tax to HM Revenue and Customs (HMRC).